storacha/specs/w3-access.md

 }
 ```

-When Alice runs `w3up` program on her other device it also initiates [authorization] flow to obtain access on a new device.
+When Alice runs `w3up` program on her other device, and she enters the same email address, it also initiates [authorization] flow to obtain access on a new device.

 ```ts
 {